feilchenfeldt/Evolutionary_Genomics_Tutorial/PopulationGenomicsTelmatherina.md

 We will run `ADMIXTURE` with different numbers of ancestral populations (K).
 Admixture does not take a .vcf file as input, but it uses a different format called .bed.
 We will first use `plink` to convert the `.vcf` into a `.bed` file.
 We will only use SNPs with minor allele frequency greater than 5%.

-        plink --double-id --vcf snps.pass.biallelic.vcf --maf 0.05 --out <output_base_name> --make-bed
+        plink --double-id --vcf Telmatherina38.pass.snps.biallelic.<chrom>.1M.vcf.gz --maf 0.05 --out <output_base_name> --make-bed

-Now run admixture with values of K=2,3,..,7.
+Now run admixture with values of `K=2,3,..,7`.
 Type `admixture --help` to see the syntax.
-Write a bash script to automatise running admixture for these different K values.
+Optional: Write a bash script with for loop to automatise running admixture for these different `K` values.

 Plot the results for the differnt K values.